-When using GPs to model dynamic systems, typically a maximum likelihood estimate of the hyperparameters is used based on data; see (Ostafew et al. 2016) for an example.
+When using GPs to model dynamic systems, typically a maximum likelihood estimate of the hyperparameters is used based on data; see Ostafew et al. (2016) for an example.
 For Bayesian optimization, the GP model is used to actively acquire data, rather than only using it for regression based on existing data.
-This dependence between the kernel hyperparameters and the acquired data is known to lead to poor results in Bayesian optimization when using a maximum likelihood estimate of the hyperparameters during data acquisition (Bull 2011).
-In particular, the corresponding GP estimate is not guaranteed to contain the true function as in Lemma 1.
+This dependence between the kernel hyperparameters and the acquired data is known to lead to poor results in Bayesian optimization when using a maximum likelihood estimate of the hyperparameters during data acquisition (Bull, 2011).
+In particular, the corresponding GP estimate is not guaranteed to contain the true function as in Lemma 4.1.
 In this work, we critically rely on these confidence bounds to guarantee safety.
 As a consequence, we do not adapt the hyperparameters as more data becomes available, but treat the kernel as a prior over functions in the true Bayesian sense; that is, the kernel hyperparameters encode our prior knowledge about the functions that we model and are fixed before experiments begin.
-While this requires intuition about the process, intuitively the less knowledge we encode in the prior, the more data and evaluations on the real system are required in order to determine the best parameters.
+While this requires intuition about the process, if we chose the parameters more conservatively than required (e.g., short lengthscales), the safety guarantees still hold (c.f., Bull (2011)) but the optimization becomes less data-efficient.
+As such, safety can be ensure by picking a conservative model at the cost of optimization efficiency.

-5.3 Linear Control
+5.3 Linear control